Acquisition and administrative expenses

 Provision for unearned premiums

-Unearned premiums are the portion of premiums written that were specified for the period following the balance sheet date and are therefore not included in the income for the financial year.
+Unearned premiums are the portion of premiums written that were specified for the period following the balance sheet date and are therefore not included in the income for the reported financial year.
 These premiums are used to cover obligations arising after the balance sheet date.

 A rating is an evaluation on a scale of the creditworthiness of a debtor (countries, companies, etc.) often carried out by a specialised rating agency.
 Also see Standard and Poor’s.